What we know about the Natanz nuclear site attack

 Where do nuclear talks stand?

 The United States and Iran began indirect talks last week in Vienna, in a bid to reach an agreement on what steps each side would need to take to return to the landmark 2015 nuclear deal, known as the Joint Comprehensive Plan of Action, or JCPOA.
-The United States, United Kingdom, Germany, France, China and Russia all signed onto the 2015 deal with the Iran.
+The United States, the United Kingdom, China, France, Germany and Russia all signed on to the 2015 deal with Iran.

 Under the terms of that accord, Iran began to allow further international oversight and limit its nuclear enrichment.
 In exchange, the United States rolled back sanctions targeting the country.

-But former president Trump withdrew from the agreement in 2018 and reimposed economic sanctions on Iran.
+But President Donald Trump withdrew from the agreement in 2018 and reimposed economic sanctions on Iran.

 Read more: